greismichell/cse210-04/README.md

    * If the player touches a gem they earn, randomly, points between 1 to 6.
    * If the player touches a rock they lose, ramdonly, points between 1 to 6.
    * Gems and rocks are removed when the player touches them.
+   * The game has 6 levels.
+The player can up or down leves through the game.
    * The game countinues until there aren't more gems, and a "Game Over" message is displayed on the window.